 An annuity is a contract between you and an insurance company.
 With an annuity, you can invest money in a tax-deferred account, and you get to choose whether you want to be aggressive (pursuing growth) or conservative in your contract.
 And when you're ready to take income, you can even convert your assets into a stream of guaranteed payments.

 You don't necessarily have to take income, though.
 You might benefit from simply adding money to an annuity and only taking distributions when needed.
-There are tax implications and other factors to be aware of, though, and we'll cover many of those details here.
+There are tax implications, other factors, and myths to be aware of, though, and we'll cover many of those details here.